Lumbar and Cervical Surgery for Spinal Conditions

 12:00 p.m. – 1:00 p.m.
 (EST)

-Moderator: Welcome to our Online Health Chat "Lumbar and Cervical Surgery for Spinal Conditions" with Graham Mouw, MD.
-We are thrilled to have him here today for this chat.
+Moderator: Welcome to our Online Health Chat "Lumbar and Cervical Surgery for Spinal Conditions".
 Let’s begin with the questions.

 Meurer: At what point should lumbar stenosis be surgically corrected?
 How does the pain manifest itself?
 I was offered steroid injections which I refused.
 Physical therapy helped.
 I do spinal extension exercises daily.
 Pain in leg and hip.